kabilan1290/astro-blog/src/content/blog/[Dreamhack]-Simple-SQLI.md

 ---
 title: '[Dreamhack]Simple-SQLI'
-description: '[Dreamhack]Simple-SQLI writeup'
+description: '[CTF writeup'
 pubDate: 'Apr 23 2024'
 heroImage: '/117092881_p0.webp'
 pinned: true
 ---

-> Challenge Name : Simple-SQLI
+> ChallengeName:Simple-SQLI

 - The challenge invloves solving a simple sqlite injection and the source code for the challenge is given below!